GSA-TTS/identity-handbook/_articles/appdev-deploy.md

     1. Manual Inspection
       - Check [NewRelic (Production IDP)](https://rpm.newrelic.com/accounts/1376370/applications/52136858/traced_errors) for errors
-      - Set a timer for one hour, then check NewRelic again for errors.
       - If you notice any errors that make you worry, [roll back the deploy](#rolling-back)

 1. **PRODUCTION ONLY**: This step is required in production (but not staging)